EnMod/noel-quiles-www/README.md

 # Noel Quiles (.com)

-I make stories for the monitor and page, through interfaces, games, words, and sounds.
+I bring stories to life through code, words, and sound.
 On this site you can peruse my recently completed projects as well as some in progress.

 You can also browse this repo's branches for the sources of my subdomains, including:
 - [My Blog](https://blog.noelquiles.com)